How to apply

 Even when applicants have supplied all the requested information, we may still need further details or clarification from the Deanery or Regional Advisor before a full record of successful training can be confirmed.

 Why hasn’t the GMC contacted me yet?

 The GMC should first contact you after the College has received your CCT/CESR (CP) application.
 It may take up to three weeks for the GMC to process an application once the recommendation and fee have been received.
-If you have not received your CCT/CESR (CP) after the three weeks has passed please contact the GMC directly.
+If you have not received your CCT/CESR (CP) by three weeks after your CCT/CESR (CP) was approved, please contact the GMC directly.